6 Employee Benefits

 - Emergency Evacuation Order

-- Other Circumstances as determined by the President of Tarleton State University
+- Other Circumstances Determined by Tarleton’s President

-Emergency leave may not be used under any circumstances to replace workers compensation income benefits.
+Emergency leave may not be used under any circumstances to replace workers’ compensation income benefits.

 The Family and Medical Leave Act of 1993 (FMLA) requires the A&M System to provide up to 12 weeks of unpaid, job-protected leave each fiscal year to “eligible” employees for certain family and medical reasons.
 Employees are “eligible” if they have worked for the state for at least one year and for 1,250 hours over the previous 12 months.